 Class time will be protected, and students are expected to take care of personal business on their own time.
-Students should not ask to use the telephone during class time or between classes unless it is an emergency.
-Emergency calls can be made with permission from the front office or Student Affairs office.
+Students should not ask to use any phone during instructional time unless it is an emergency.
+Emergency calls can be made with permission.
 Classes will not be interrupted for messages or deliveries.
 Deliveries sent to school for students will not be accepted.
 Messages will be delivered just prior to the last period dismissal bell.